catmorbid/cybergod-mkdocs/docs/systems/combat.md

 On every Rebirth the character takes a point of Corruption and then must immediately make a **Corruption Test**.

-> [!info] Waiting for resurrection
+!!! info Waiting for resurrection
-> It can take some time before your character is reborn and can enter the play again.
+	It can take some time before your character is reborn and can enter the play again.
 You should however not just wait around and skip the game while waiting.
 Instead you can pick up an NPC and play them, or roll another, secondary character to play in between.
 Maybe the team calls for backup and you enter as one of them, a side character perhaps, but nevertheless part of the game.

 ## Mental Damage and Stress